Inklingo

 saldrás

-you will leave
+Also: you will come out

 A simplified illustration of a person stepping across a threshold through an open door, exiting a room.